-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the consolidated financial statements of American Printing House for the Blind, Inc. and its subsidiary (the Organization), which comprise the consolidated statement of financial position as of September 30, 2022, the related consolidated statements of activities, stockholders' equity - GoodMaps Inc., functional expenses and cash flows for the year then ended, and the related notes to the consolidated financial statements (collectively, the financial statements), and have issued our report thereon dated March 20, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the consolidated financial statements of American Printing House for the Blind, Inc. and its subsidiary (the Organization), which comprise the consolidated statement of financial position as of September 30, 2023, the related consolidated statements of activities, functional expenses, stockholders' equity - GoodMaps Inc., and cash flows for the year then ended, and the related notes to the consolidated financial statements (collectively, the financial statements), and have issued our report thereon dated February 15, 2024.